michaelmoran23/EC311-Final-Project---Artix-7/README.md

 Clock.v - This module manages the counting of the 24-hour clock.

-DisplayDecoder - This module converts the values for hours, minutes, and seconds to separate single digit values that can be pushed to the 7-segment display.
+DisplayDecoder.v - This module converts the values for hours, minutes, and seconds to separate single digit values that can be pushed to the 7-segment display.
 For example, 23 hours, 59 minutes, and 55 seconds would be converted to single digit values of 2, 3, 5, 9, 5, and 5.